 7 – Have a flexible management style

 A flexible management style also means that you adapt your approach not only to the individual but also to the situation.
 An employee new to the job will need more guidance than a five-year veteran.
-And: If that senior employee is given a new task or responsibility, that person may still need additional guidance in that particular situation.
+And: If you’re delegating a new task or responsibility to that senior employee, that person may still need additional guidance in that particular situation.

 Think about how you would characterize your supervisory/managerial style.
 Do you use the same approach in every situation?
 Think about situations or employees that could benefit from you modifying your style accordingly.